Satellite-system/Satellite-system/README.md

 <hr>

 I am a Software Engineer and a Full Stack Dev in a perpetual state of learning new technologies.
-Primary interests: React Navtive, Competitive Programming, C++, JavaScript, MERN Stack and all...
+Primary interests: React Navtive, Competitive Programming, C++, MERN Stack, Android Dev and all...

+<h3> Languages and Tools: </h3>

 <!--
 **Satellite-system/Satellite-system** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.